 - Future Funding for Local Government.
 There is an element of risk about future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.
-In addition, as mentioned in the Narrative Statement, the Council has made judgements about the adequacy of its balances and has also put in place processes to achieve savings that will mitigate or counteract any future changes in its levels of funding or other income. - Property, Plant and Equipment.
+In addition, as mentioned in the Narrative Statement, the Council has made judgements about the adequacy of its balances and has also put in place processes to achieve savings that will mitigate or counteract any future changes in its levels of funding or other income. - Asset Classifications.
+The Council has made judgements on whether assets are classified as Investment Property or Property, Plant and Equipment.
+These judgements are based on an understanding of the main purpose that the Council is holding the asset.
+If the asset is used in delivering services, or is occupied by third parties who are subsidised by the Council, the asset is deemed to be Property, Plant and Equipment.
+A non-current asset used solely to earn rentals and/or for capital appreciation is classified as an Investment Property. - Property, Plant and Equipment.
 Non-current assets are depreciated over their useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to them.
 If the useful life of an noncurrent asset is reduced, depreciation increases and the carrying amount of the non-current asset falls.
 Annual depreciation charge for buildings would increase proportionately for every year that an asset useful life has to be reduced. - Lease Classification.
 The Council has made judgments on whether its lease arrangements are operating leases or finance leases.
 These judgements are based on a series of tests to assess whether the risks and rewards of ownership have been transferred from the lessor to the lessee.
 The accounting treatment for operating and finance leases is significantly different. - Contractual Arrangements.
 The Council has made judgements on whether its contractual arrangements contain embedded leases i.e. arrangements that do not have the legal status of a lease but convey a right to use an asset in return for payment where fulfilment of the arrangement is dependent on the use of specific assets. - Potential Liabilities.
 The Council has made judgements about the likelihood of potential liabilities and whether a provision should be made.
 The judgements are based on the degree of certainty and an assessment of the likely impact. - Bad or Doubtful Debts.
 The Council has made judgements about the level of bad or doubtful debts and the level of provision that it may need to provide for.
 These judgements are based on historical experience of debtor defaults and current economic conditions. - Business Rate Appeals.
 The Council has made judgements about the number of successful appeals under the Business Rates Retention Scheme.

-All of these judgements are the responsibility of the Chief Financial Officer as set out in the Statement of Responsibilities for the Statement of Accounts on page 12.
+All of these judgements are the responsibility of the Chief Financial Officer as set out in the Statement of Responsibilities for the Statement of Accounts on page 7.